PDIS/transcript/2024-03-21-Conversation-with-Global-Taiwan-Institute.md

 ### Audrey Tang:
 They don't even deny it.
 They just say it's an accident.
 I think with the gray zone operations, that is going to be the norm.
 We have to assume breach for our physical infrastructures that are location-transparent to the entire society.

-### Interviewer Woman:
+### Liza Tobin:
 That's very interesting.
 You're working with the three US cloud providers on those?

 ### Audrey Tang:
-Yeah, Microsoft, Google, and Amazon anyway.
+Yeah, Microsoft, Google, and Amazon.

-### Interviewer Man:
+### Russell Hsiao:
 Since you mentioned one lesson from Ukraine, what are some other lessons that you've drawn from the Russia/Ukraine war?

 ### Audrey Tang:
 Open Source really works.
-They open sourceed the Diia app recently, their super app.
+They open sourced the Diia app recently, their super app.
 It's really flipped the default because many people in national security or defense and so on, they see open source and they think the adversary can send pull request, which is scary.
 But when coupled with a good software build of a material on regime, the spawn regime, free software or open source can be every bit as secure because it also means that independent security analysis can run on the code base, which at least theoretically should make it more secure if the red team and pentesters have even higher technical expertise than the attackers.

-We very consciously push non-open source but public code, which means that it's not just open source, but comes with a set of code regulations and code of adoption within the government.
+We very consciously push not "open source" but "public code" which means that it's not just open source, but comes with a set of code regulations and code of adoption within the government.
 It's either greenfield government code or government vetted code with full software-built materials.
 For something qualifying as public code, it can receive public infrastructure budget in Taiwan, which is a new plan starting this year.
 It used the same pocket of money as highways and bridges and so on, which means it's both more plentiful and also that people feel it's okay to invest more upfront.

 Because previously, many jurisdictions said, open source is a cost-saving measure, which doesn't make sense, actually.
 It is a resilience measure.
 It means that more people can reuse the components and improve their resilience and their adaptability, but it's going to cost more, actually.

 Now that the budget comes from the highway and bridges, pockets, people generally think, Yeah, of course, we should invest more because investment of public construction that's going to be reused across jurisdictional boundaries, of course, should cost more.
 This is another thing that we push for procurement.
 Really revolution, we rewrote the full procurement thing.
 It also is taking effect, I think this month, with the system integrators in procurement rules, to have SLA and resilience and so on as value-added items in their procurement conscience.

-### Interviewer Man:
+### Russell Hsiao:
 Just a quick side off of the policy.
 A number of the things that are going on in Taiwan are quite innovative.
 They're quite distinct, and they haven't been done anywhere else.
 You would have been one of the thought leaders and driving some of this.
 I've heard since you were a student long ago.

 I'm just being curious, what in your experience do you think has helped you see things in a different way?
 Because the way you talk about this is a thing I feel very distinct from a lot of people.
 I'm just curious if you thought about how you ended up with your view.
 Where would you were able to take part in that.